Emmanuel Sanders Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 Matchup vs. Atlanta

-- Sanders' 48.5 receiving yards per game in his four career matchups against the Falcons are 10.0 more than his over/under for Sunday's game.
+- Against the Falcons, Sanders has averaged 48.5 receiving yards per game over his four career matchups, 13.0 more than his over/under for Sunday's game.

 - Note: Sanders' stats vs. Falcons date back to 2016.

-- The 253.7 passing yards the Falcons allow per game makes them the NFL's 18th-ranked pass defense this season.
+- The Falcons have the NFL's 18th-ranked pass defense this season, yielding 253.7 yards per game through the air.

-- The Falcons have given up 28 passing TDs this season (1.9 per game), ranking them 28th among NFL defenses.
+- With 28 passing TDs allowed this year, the Falcons defense is ranked 28th in the NFL.

 Recent Performances